The relevant merger control legislation in Ukraine includes the following:

-Sales or assets booked in foreign currency should be converted into EUR using the FX rate established by the National Bank of Ukraine as of the last day of the respective financial year.
+Sales or assets booked in foreign currency should be converted into euros using the exchange rate established by the National Bank of Ukraine as of the last day of the respective financial year.

 Special rules regarding the calculation of thresholds apply in the banking and insurance sectors (see 2.5 Jurisdictional Thresholds).

 All businesses and corporate entities belonging to the respective group should be taken into account.
-The relevant group is defined as ultimate controlling parent(s) and all entities directly/indirectly controlled by it (them), including due to shareholding and/or directorship, family ties and otherwise.
+The relevant group is defined as the ultimate controlling parent(s) and all entities directly/indirectly controlled by it (them), including due to shareholding and/or directorship, family ties and otherwise.
 Importantly, the figures of a controlling seller (or other parent) also count towards those of the target.
-Formal interpretation of the law also allows for the allocation of turnover/assets of all controlling parents to the JV, and of the JV's turnover in full to each of the controlling parents.
+Formal interpretation of the law also allows for the allocation of turnover/assets of all controlling parents to the joint venture, and of the joint venture's turnover in full to each of the controlling parents.